Constraints on dark matter self-interaction from galactic core size

 \section{Introduction}

 The standard cosmological framework Lambda Cold Dark Matter ($\Lambda$CDM) \cite{1984Natur.311..517B} has proven to be extremely successful in explaining the formation and evolution of large scale structures in our Universe \cite{Lisanti:2016jxe, Pace:2019vrs, DelPopolo:2002sz}.
-However, at the galactic scales there exists several mismatch between simulation and observations \cite{Bernardeau:2001qr}.
+However, at the galactic scales there exists several mismatch between simulations and observations \cite{Bernardeau:2001qr}.
 The core-cusp \cite{BoylanKolchin:2003sf} and missing satellite problem \cite{BoylanKolchin:2011de} are some of the concerns that have been discussed in this context.
-Admittedly these discrepancies may be a reflection of various limitations in the present day $N$-body simulations.
+Admittedly, these discrepancies may be a reflection of various limitations in the present day $N$-body simulations.
 It has been extensively discussed that a more careful consideration of baryonic effects may ease most of the tensions \cite{10.1111/j.1365-2966.2012.20571.x,Kim:2017iwr,10.1111/j.1365-2966.2010.16613.x}.
-However these may also be indicative of specific microscopic properties of dark matter(DM) itself.
-In this paper we adopt this latter paradigm and investigate the correlation of observed galactic core and strength of self interaction of particulate dark matter.
+However, these may also be indicative of specific microscopic properties of dark matter (DM) itself.
+In this paper we adopt this latter paradigm and investigate the correlation of observed galactic core and strength of self-interaction of particulate DM.